-Do I have to visit all participating chapters for Formal Fall Recruitment?
+Do I have to visit all participating chapters for Primary Recruitment?

 Yes.
 In order to participate in fall recruitment you must participate actively with all chapters.
 This includes attending all of the events that you are invited to.
 Fully participating in the recruitment events gives you the best opportunity to get to know the chapters and a variety of their members in order to make the most informed membership choice, and skipping out on events looks poorly on your character.